raphaelmayer/2d-stealth-game/README.md

 - engine.cpp (code for drawing text)

 ## TODO
+- Switch to new ECS version
+	- Load ECS dynamically from Github with CMake [x]
+	- Change `ECSManager` to `ECS` to switch to new version.
+	- Remove old files.
+- Pathfinding & Movement:
+	- If `targetPosition` is blocked or unreachable we try to recalculate a path every iteration.
+We need to check, if `targetPosition` is reachable.
+If not, we could use a couple of strategies like finding the nearest reachable tile, resetting, etc.
+- switch from TXT to TMX map files
+- Change CMake config for assets.
+Currently it is kind of cumbersome (see `src/CMakeLists.txt`)

+### Features
+- implement actual AI state machine
+- implement a new, free-moving camera with zoom
+- create and switch to a new testing map

+### Low priority
 - handle window resizing
 - UI rendering needs to be adjusted
-- load ECS library with CMake from github
-- basic AI implementation for roaming NPC's
-- pathfinding:
-	- If the current path becomes blocked, the affected entity waits (= runs against the other entity) until the path is free again To fix this we need to reset the path on collision.
-	- If an entity stands on a waypoint, we encounter a runtime error.
-Most likely because the pathfinding algorithm expects the target position to be unoccupied.
-- switch from TXT to TMX map files
-- If two entities move onto the same tile approx. at the same time, they can.
-To fix this we also need to check `rigidBody.endPosition` when checking collision.
 - we broke `ProgressSystem` because it relies on `interactable.isTextVisible`
-- Change CMake config for assets.
-Currently it is kind of cumbersome (see `src/CMakeLists.txt`)
-- Due to culling entities are not rendered correctly when on the top most tile onscreen.
-- - AI:
-	- implement actual state machine
-	- introduce `SyncActionNode` base class for specialized methods (Annoying, if we need to add a base class for others aswell (i.e. `AsyncActionNode`).